Which is the better charitable giving technique - QCD or appreciated stock donation?

 A second great opportunity for charitable giving is the Qualified Charitable Distribution (QCD).
 Taxpayers who are at least 70.5 years old can make a donation directly from their IRA account to a qualified charity through a QCD.
 The gift is not deductible, because it gets even better treatment – it is not included in Adjusted Gross Income (AGI).
 There are several tax thresholds tied to AGI, and none of them are good for the taxpayer.
 These include taxability of Social Security, Medicare surcharges, net investment tax, and deduction phase outs.
 Further, with the increased standard deductions from the Tax Cuts and Jobs Act, most people no longer use itemized deductions.
 If a taxpayer is not above the threshold, there is no benefit for having an itemized deduction.
 State and local taxes are capped at $10,000/per year, and retirees often have modest mortgages or no mortgages at all.
 This means that for many retired couples who are charitably inclined, they get no benefit on their first $18,000 of charitable giving.
 This makes the QCD a great option.
 QCDs also count toward the IRA owner’s Required Minimum Distribution.

 Which is the better technique – donating appreciated securities or using QCDs?
 It depends.
 Until a taxpayer is 70.5 years old, a QCD is not allowed.
 RMDs don’t start until age 72.
 Taxpayers who are old enough for QCD’s and don’t itemize generally will be better using the QCD, especially if their capital gains rate is much lower than their income tax rate.
 Taxpayers who already itemize and have very large gains in taxable positions are probably better off donating the shares, particularly if they want to sell them anyway.
 There are also limits to consider.
-Donated appreciated property can only be deducted up to 30% of AGI (20% if donated to a Private Foundation), while QCDs are limited to $100,000 per person per year, and cannot be given to Donor Advised Funds or in fulfillment of a legally binding pledge.
+Donated appreciated property can only be deducted up to 30% of AGI (20% if donated to a Private Foundation), while QCDs are limited to $100,000 per person per year, and cannot be given to Donor Advised Funds or Private Foundations.
 Finally, estate planning issues should be considered.
 Taxpayers who hold shares they plan to leave to their heirs can just wait for the step-up in basis (wiping out any unrealized gains) in their estate.
 Appreciated property is the best thing to leave in an estate, while a traditional retirement account is the worst – it gets taxed at the heirs’ ordinary income tax rate, and they generally have ten years or less to withdraw the entire amount.

 Consider a couple of illustrations.
 In the first case, a married couple files jointly.
 Adjusted Gross Income before RMDs or capital gains is $180,000.
 The RMD is $60,000, and the couple doesn’t need the funds, so they want to donate the value to charity.
 They also have shares of ABC stock worth $60,000 which they purchased years ago for $15,000.
 They would like to liquidate these shares to diversify their portfolio and realize their gains.
 They have three options: 1) sell the shares, take their RMD and write a check to charity for $60,000, 2) donate the shares directly to charity and take the RMD, 3) sell the shares and fulfill their RMD through donating $60,000 from the IRA as a QCD.
 I assumed other itemized deductions were $30,000.